dirkjasmit/Rfunctions/README.md

 unpack in a suitable directory and add to the path

 usage depends on the function.
-Usually you can type <rfunction>.R --help
+Usually you can type rfunction.R --help